 It’s obvious that tracking your PPC ad performance is essential.
 Setting up and maintaining a campaign is crucial but so is being able to understand and monitor the results.
-If you’re not sure where to start, you may use the Google Sheets high-level PPC monthly report.
+If you’re not sure where to start, you may use the Google Ads Overview report.
 Covering all the necessary KPIs, this template provides you with a perfect affiliate dashboard that ensures you are on the right track from day 1.

-The High Level PPC Report template allows you to quickly overview your affiliate campaigns’ monthly performance.
+The Google Ads Overview template allows you to quickly check your affiliate campaigns’ performance.
 This template will help you understand better what’s working and which campaign needs optimization.

 If you’re running paid ads on multiple platforms simultaneously, then the next template is for you.
-With the help of this Paid Channel Mix template, you can easily compare the performance of your campaigns across various channels: Google Ads, Bing Ads, Facebook Ads, Twitter Ads, and LinkedIn Ads.
+With the help of this Paid Channel Mix template, you can easily compare the performance of your campaigns across various channels: Google Ads, Microsoft Advertising, Facebook Ads, Twitter Ads, and LinkedIn Ads.

 How do you measure the success of your social media?

 Social media is no longer just a place where you keep in touch with your friends.
 It’s an effective marketing tool that helps you communicate with and understand your target audience.
 Before any promotion, it’s critical to research which social media platforms your target audience uses the most.
 Keep in mind that not all platforms are affiliate-link-friendly.
 For example, it’s impossible to add a link to your Instagram post.